liuwf-feige/RGCAT/README.md

 ## Contact

-If you have any question or suggestion, please contact us.
+If you have any question or suggestion, please contact Wanfei Liu.
-Wanfei Liu
 Email: <liuwanfei@caas.cn>